Intensive Couples Therapy for Infidelity

 Two days.
 Everything else can wait.

-Our two days together will be shaped entirely around what's actually happening for the two of you.
+Our two days together will be shaped entirely around what's actually happened between you — the affair, the discovery, the aftermath, whatever form the breach of trust has taken.

-We'll draw on PACT (Psychobiological Approach to Couples Therapy) — which works with how your nervous systems respond to each other in real time — and IFIO (Intimacy from the Inside Out), rooted in Internal Family Systems, which helps each of you understand the parts of yourself that show up in conflict and what they're really trying to protect.
+We'll draw on PACT (Psychobiological Approach to Couples Therapy) — which works with how your nervous systems react to each other in the moment, especially in the flooding, shutdown, or hypervigilance that so often follows betrayal — and IFIO (Intimacy from the Inside Out), rooted in Internal Family Systems, which helps each of you understand the parts of yourself driving secrecy, defensiveness, or distrust, and what those parts are actually trying to protect.

 Most of our time will be spent together as a trio, with a dedicated individual session for each of you along the way.